chyroc/keyfile/README.md

    Keychain-based file encryption

 COMMANDS:
-   help, h  Shows a list of commands or help for one command
+   decrypt, dec  decrypt content from file encrypt, enc  encrypt content from file get-secret    get secret from keychain set-secret    set secret to keychain del-secret    del secret from keychain help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --read, -r                 read a file (default: false) --account value, -a value  account name [$KEYFILE_ACCOUNT] --help, -h                 show help
+   --help, -h  show help
 ```